rocaiguina/mapa33/README.md

 }
 ```

-5. Run database migrations (You must to run this command when there are changes into database schema)
+5. Run database migrations (You must run this command when there are changes into database schema)

 `node_modules/.bin/sequelize db:migrate`

-6. Run the project and open your browser `http://localhost:3000/`
+6. Run the server project.

 `npm run dev-start`

 7. Open a new terminal and build the "react app"

 `npm run build`

+8. Open your browser `http://localhost:3000/` and enjoy!. :)